bmcilw1/comp-vision-hw/hw2/README.md

 To Run
 --------------------------------------------------------
-    1. Call the program from the directory with this readme
+    1. Call the program from outside the hw2 directory
-        * Ex: python hw2/hw2.py
+        * Ex from the path of this readme: python ../hw2/hw2.py
     2. That's it!